On Frobenius-Perron Dimension

 \section{Abstract}

 We propose a notion of Frobenius-Perron dimension for certain free $\mathbb{Z}$-modules of infinite rank and compute it for the $\mathbb{Z}$-modules of finite dimensional complex representations of unitary groups with nonnegative dominant weights.
-We also provide a lower bound for the Frobenius-Perron dimension of Schubert classes in the quantum cohomology of complex Grassmannians.
+The definition of Frobenius-Perron dimension that we are introducing naturally generalizes the well-known Frobenius-Perron dimension on the category of finite dimensional complex representations of a finite group.